rfo909/RForth/README.md

 I also dug out some 32 Kbytes EEPROM chips which I plan to hook up over i2c, for storing source and who know what.

-But first I need to iron out the kinks of the C bytecode interpreter.
-It is nice having implemented it already in my CFT script language, so I know the bytecode is okay.

 Memory model
 ------------

 The current memory model is fairly simple.
 The ACode.txt contains a tag PR115200OTECT, which is meant to protect data below that from write.
 I copy and paste the output from the Assembler script into the Firmware.h file.